 A total of 1,180 applications were received out of which 184 applicants were shortlisted for the final batch of the Scholarship.
 The shortlisted applicants comprised 134 males and 52 females selected from 20 tertiary institutions across the country.

 The shortlisted candidates will be interviewed by a panel composed of members of the academia and accredited human resource personnel from 17th– 21st August 2020 (Southern Sector) and 24th – 28th August 2020 (Northern Sector).

 After the interviews are completed the panel will select 100 qualified students in public tertiary institutions to be awarded Bright Scholarship from MTN Ghana Foundation.
 The scholarships will cover the cost of tuition, accommodation and a stipend for books and other relevant reading materials for the duration of their studies.
 Shortlisted applicants will be contacted for the interviews.

 Commenting on MTN Bright Scholarships, the Corporate Services Executive of MTN, Mr. Samuel Koranteng said, “the surge of the Coronavirus has aggravated the plight of students whose parents have lost their sources of income.
 Through the screening process, it was evident a lot of students have been impacted and will need a helping hand to complete their studies.”

-Mr. Koranteng further said “I am glad the MTN Ghana Foundation which has been contributing toward the fight against covid 19 has reached out to students in need to enable them complete their education.
-Hundred students will be awarded with MTN Bright Scholarship”.
+Mr. Koranteng further said “I am glad the MTN Ghana Foundation which has been contributing toward the fight against COVID-19 has reached out to students in need to enable them to complete their education.
+A hundred students will be awarded the MTN Bright Scholarship.”

 The MTN Ghana Foundation has over a 12-year period awarded over 1000 scholarships to students from basic school to the tertiary level.